 Failure to keep statutory company registers

-The maintenance of company registers is a legal requirement under the Companies Act 2006; therefore, it is a fineable offence if statutory records are not created, kept up to date, and made available for inspection at the registered office, SAIL address, or Companies House.
+The maintenance of company registers is also a legal requirement under the Companies Act 2006.
+Therefore, it is a fineable offence if statutory records are not created, kept up to date, and made available for inspection at the registered office, SAIL address, or at Companies House.

 Passing a resolution to use a SAIL address